Los Angeles plays Dallas to begin playoffs

-BOTTOM LINE: The Los Angeles Clippers face the Dallas Mavericks to start the Western Conference first round.
+BOTTOM LINE: The Los Angeles Clippers take on the Dallas Mavericks to open the Western Conference first round.
+Los Angeles went 3-0 against Dallas during the regular season.

-The Clippers are 32-16 in Western Conference games.
-Los Angeles averages The Mavericks are 27-20 in conference games.
-Dallas has a 23-9 record in games decided by 10 or more points.
+The Clippers are 32-16 against Western Conference opponents.
+Los Angeles has an 8-3 record in one-possession games.

+The Mavericks are 27-20 in conference matchups.
+Dallas averages 12.7 turnovers per game and is 18-10 when winning the turnover battle.

+TOP PERFORMERS: Kawhi Leonard leads the Clippers scoring 27.1 points per game, and is averaging 7.0 rebounds and 4.9 assists.
+Paul George is averaging 19.9 points and 3.8 rebounds while shooting 38.4% over the last 10 games for Los Angeles.

 Mavericks: Dwight Powell: out for season (achilles), Kristaps Porzingis: day to day (heel), Courtney Lee: out (calf).